KevinBaileyCrum/spray_project/README.md

 * MongoDB and Mongoose
 * Ionic Framework

+I feel like in hindsight the whole thing could have been built using soley React.js or Express.js as they are both sophisticated enough to meet the project's requirements however I've always wanted to work with both Express and React working together and I figured now is the chance.

 ### Express Backend
-cd ./api run `npm run start-dev` runs port 9000
+fill in your own API key for Mountain Project endpoints used in `api/routes/ticks.js` provide own secret for signing Json Web Token in the auth middleware cd ./api run `npm run start-dev` runs port 9000
 ### MongoDB